German mayor suspected of jumping vaccine queue | DW | 22.02.2021

-The mayor of Halle says he was inoculated to avoid throwing away vaccine leftovers.
+The mayor of Halle says he was inoculated to avoid throwing away leftover vaccines.
 German prosecutors dispute his claims.

-Police searched mayoral offices in the central German city of Halle on Monday over claims that city officials got anti-coronavirus vaccinations ahead of time.
-The country is currently focusing on immunizing health workers, the elderly, and those with preexisting conditions.
+Police searched mayoral offices in the central German city of Halle on Monday following reports that city officials got coronavirus vaccinations ahead of time.
+The country is currently focusing on immunizing health workers, the elderly and people with preexisting conditions.

-The likely charge, said prosecutors, was misappropriating state-supplied items.
-Federal orders on leftover doses prioritize persons facing extreme or even fatal risks posed by the virus SARS-CoV-2.
+The likely charge, prosecutors said, was misappropriating state-supplied items.
+Federal orders on leftover doses prioritize people considered more vulnerable to COVID-19.

-German authorities in the state of Saxony-Anhalt, where Halle is located, claim that Halle mayor breached the orders in at least 585 cases.
+German authorities in the state of Saxony-Anhalt, where Halle is located, accuse Mayor Bernd Wiegand of breaching the orders in at least 585 cases.

 Halle Mayor Bernd Wiegand roundly rejected those allegations last weekend, declaring that having himself and others with "central statutory functions" vaccinated in January was proper because top-priority recipients could not be reached at the time.